-- (1) The owner must inform a provincial safety manager before the owner or a licensed contractor installs any new boiler or pressure vessel and the provincial safety manager may stipulate any documentation requirements. - (2) The owner of a plant must not install a previously used boiler or previously used pressure vessel unless the owner provides to a provincial safety officer - (a) the manufacturer's data report,

-- (b) the latest inspection report for that boiler or pressure vessel from the previous inspecting authority, and - (c) any other documentation required by the provincial safety officer.
+- 77 (1) The owner must inform a safety officer before the owner or a licensed contractor installs any new boiler or pressure vessel and the safety officer may stipulate any record-keeping requirements. - (2) The owner of a plant must not install a previously used boiler or previously used pressure vessel unless the owner provides to a safety officer - (a) the manufacturer's data report, - (b) the latest inspection report for that boiler or pressure vessel from the previous inspecting authority, and - (c) any other records required by the safety officer. [am.
+B.C.
+Reg.
+170/2018, Sch.
+2, s.
+32.]